project-trident/trident-website/hugo-site/content/download/_index.md

    3. Try switching your BIOS to legacy mode instead of UEFI mode.
 This may have other consequences though - UEFI is recommended for most modern graphics driver support.

 ### Mouse Support within Virtual Machines
-If your bootup the ISO in a virtual machine and lack the ability to move your mouse, try changing the mouse emulation to PS/2 instead of USB.
+If you bootup the ISO in a virtual machine and lack the ability to move your mouse, try changing the mouse emulation to PS/2 instead of USB.
 We have noticed with VirtualBox in particular, that the USB device support does not work until after the VirtualBox guest extensions are loaded (I.E: on the installed system).

 ## General Release Notes
 ### Application/Package Availability